Stable32 ScreenStable32Frequency Stability Analysis

 Ordering Information

-Copies of Stable32 may be purchased directly from Hamilton Technical Services.
-A check or purchase order should accompany your order.
-Stable32 is supplied on a CD with an installation program and is not copy protected.
-Backup copies may be made and may be installed on any number of computers within the immediate user group that purchased it, but only one copy of each unit purchased may be used at any time.
-Site licenses are available.
+The Stable32 software package may be bought directly from Hamilton Technical Services.
+You can place a purchase order by mail, fax or e-mail.
+Delivery of the latest version is usually from made from stock, and orders shipped on the same or next business day.
+Payment can be made by check, funds transfer or PayPal.
+Bank information will be included on the invoice.
+Credit cards can be used with PayPal.
+Please provide both shipping and billing addresses.
+Stable32 is supplied on a CD-ROM with an installation program and is not copy protected.
+Backup copies may be made and the program may be installed on any number of computers within the immediate user group that purchased it, but only one copy of each unit purchased may be used at any time.
+Site licenses are also available.
 Additional copies of the software or its documentation may not be distributed to others.
 Stable32 is sold with a 30-day refund policy to insure your satisfaction.
-Free support and updates are provided for at least 1 year.
+Free e-mail support and update downloads are provided for at least 1 year.

 Order Form